craftcms/docs/docs/commerce/4.x/orders-carts.md

 if ($currentUser) {
     $currentCart = Commerce::getInstance()->getCarts()->getCart();
     if ($currentCart->id) {
-        // return all incomplete carts *except* the one from this session
+        // Return all incomplete carts *except* the currently-loaded one
         $oldCarts = Order::findAll()
             ->isCompleted(false)
             ->id('not '.$currentCart->id)